 Popular video types you must know about

-From instruction videos to explainer videos to brand videos and more, there are numerous video types available which you can use to promote your brand.
+From instruction videos to explainer videos to brand videos and more, there are numerous video types available that you can use to promote your brand.

 Even though there are so many types of videos, a few are more suitable for your marketing goals.